acolad-digital/oxygen-asd-s1000d/README.md

 - [ ] Open (double-click) the asd-s1000d.xpr oXygenXML project.
 You should now able to author S1000D documents.
 Sample files are provided in the specification package, in the "_Bike data set_" subfolder.
 - [ ] To display the CGM images, you may install the [CGM add-on from oXygenXML](https://www.oxygenxml.com/doc/versions/20.1/ug-editor/topics/cgm-addon.html).

-This framework is provided to you by [AMPLEXOR](https://www.amplexor.com).
+This framework is provided to you by [Acolad Digital](https://www.acolad.com/en/digital.html).

 # Limitations